aaronabraham311/Rosalind-Problems/README.md

-# Rosalind-Problems
+# Rosalind Problems
-Solving problems from Rosalind using C++, R and Python
+This repo will store practice problems from rosalind.info.
+All scripts and programs will be named according to the ID of the problem solved.